Blog

 Shutdown vs meltdown vs burnout difference - minutes vs days vs years

-Shutdown vs. Meltdown vs. Burnout: What's the Difference?
-(Autism)
+Shutdown vs. Meltdown vs. Burnout: How I Tell Them Apart

-Meltdown: Crying in bathroom at family dinner, minutes.
-Shutdown: Couldn't talk, bed all day, too exhausted to eat, days.
-Burnout: 5+ years, masking harder, social skills degraded, everything feels harder.
+Meltdown: crying in the bathroom at family dinner.
+Minutes.
+Shutdown: couldn't talk, stayed in bed, too exhausted to eat.
+Days.
+Burnout: 5+ years—masking harder, social skills degraded, everything feels harder.
 Timeline is the difference.

 See Full Post